-OSHA recognizes that adopting these revisions will also result in the revision of the respiratory protection requirements in OSHA's construction industry, marine terminals, longshoring, and shipyard industry standards for formaldehyde (see 29 CFR 1926.1148, 29 CFR 1917.1, 29 CFR 1918.1 and 29 CFR 1915.1048, which apply the requirements in 1910.1048 to construction, marine terminals, longshoring, and shipyards).
-OSHA requests comment regarding whether there are any considerations that are unique to the use of respirators for protection against formaldehyde hazards in shipyards, marine terminals, longshoring, or construction that OSHA should consider when finalizing this proposal.
+OSHA recognizes that adopting these revisions will also result in the revision of the respiratory protection requirements in OSHA's shipyard employment, marine terminals, longshoring, and construction industry standards for 1,3-butadiene (see 29 CFR 1915.1000 (Table Z), 29 CFR 1926.55 (Table 1), 29 CFR 1917.1, and 29 CFR 1918.1, which apply the requirements in 29 CFR 1910.1051 to construction, longshoring, marine terminals, and shipyard work).
+OSHA requests comment regarding whether there are any considerations that are unique to the use of respirators for protection against 1,3-butadiene hazards in shipyards, marine terminals, longshoring, or construction that OSHA should consider when finalizing this proposal.
 OSHA is in the process of appointing members to the Advisory Committee on Construction Safety and Health (ACCSH).
 The agency intends to present this proposed rule to ACCSH once that process is complete.
 The agency will put the Committee's recommendations on the OSHA website and in the docket for this proposed rule prior to the close of the comment period to allow the public to provide comments on those recommendations.

-OSHA requests comments on this proposal, including responses regarding the following issues:
+OSHA requests comments on the following issues:

-1. Are there any concerns that making the changes described in this proposal will decrease worker safety?
-If so, why?

-- 2. Does cross-referencing 29 CFR 1910.134(a)(2) in 1910.1048(g)(1) correctly capture all of the material that was previously specified in paragraphs (g)(1)(i)-(iv) of 1910.1048? - 3.
-Is there an alternative approach OSHA should consider for its proposed revision? - 4.
-Should OSHA remove the filter cartridge and canister change schedule requirements under 1910.1048(g)(2)(ii)?
+- 1. Are there any concerns that making the changes described in this proposal will decrease worker safety? - 2.
+Are there alternative approaches OSHA should consider? - 3.
+Are there any aspects of the proposed cross references to 1910.134 that will insufficiently capture the existing provisions OSHA is proposing to remove in the 1,3-Butadiene standard? - 3.
+Should OSHA remove the filter cartridges and canisters change schedule requirements under Table 1?
 Would following the performance-based approach in 1910.134 sufficiently protect workers and would it provide significant cost savings or other benefits?